Jane Barkman: '68 Olympic gold and bronze medals

+Attending Salem College

+She attended Salem College, in Winston-Salem, South Carolina, beginning in 1969, but swam with the team from 1970 to 1974, taking off to train for the 1972 Olympics, and training as well for a period with the Wake Forest men's team in the Fall of 1970.
+She continued to train with Head Coach George Breen at Vesper Boat Club.

+72 Olympic medalist

-Four years later at the 1972 Summer Olympics in Munich, she was also part of the U.S. team that won the gold medal in the women's 4×100-meter freestyle relay, including Sandy Neilson, Jenny Kemp and Shirley Babashoff.
+At the 1972 Summer Olympics in Munich, she was also part of the U.S. team that won the gold medal in the women's 4×100-meter freestyle relay, including Sandy Neilson, Jenny Kemp and Shirley Babashoff.
 Neilson, Kemp, Barkman and Babashoff set a new world record of 3:55.19 in the final, narrowly edging the East German team.
 Barkman served as a Tri-Captain of the 1972 team and was a Torchbearer carrying the torch en route to the 1996 Atlanta Olympic Games.

+Coaching

 Barkman was formerly the coach of the Princeton Tigers women's swimming and diving team at Princeton University.
 She is the mother of two sons and a daughter.
 She now resides in a small town in Pennsylvania and is a kindergarten and first grade teacher.